njulius/bootstrap/README.md

 2. naiveBootstrap()

   Function takes one argument, which is expected to be the output of genData().
 In general, the argument should be a N x 3 matrix, with the columns corresponding to covariate, treatment indicator, and outcome respectively.
 Note that if the indicator column contains anything other than 0 or 1, things are probably going to go wrong.
 Function performs a single naive bootstrap, sampling treated and untreated observations with replacement until it has a bootstrapped set of observations with an identical treated-to-untreated ratio as the input set, then returns an estimate of the treatment effect from the bootstrapped dataset.
+3. aiSimulation()

+  Function takes 3 arguments that are to be fed to genData(), and one scalar argument that determines how many bootstraps to run.
+Function returns the value of N1 * { E[(tauHat_b - tauHat)^2 | Z] - Var(tauHat) }, which should converge in probability to 0 according to Abadie & Imbens (2008).